joerick/pyinstrument/docs/guide.md

                             save to <outfile>
       -r RENDERER, --renderer=RENDERER
                             how the report should be rendered.
-One of: 'text', 'html', 'json', or python import path to a renderer class
+One of: 'text', 'html', 'json', 'speedscope', or python import path to a renderer class
       -t, --timeline        render as a timeline - preserve ordering and don't condense repeated calls
       --hide=EXPR           glob-style pattern matching the file paths whose